H-1B Specialty Occupation Visa |

 The H-1B Lottery |

-The selection for who is issued an H-1B visa is decided by a lottery system.
-Unfortunately, there are far more petitions submitted than visas available.
-Nevertheless, those who do obtain the H-1B visa become an integral part of the US work force during their period of admission.
+The issuance of the H-1B visa is determined by a lottery system, as there are typically more petitions submitted than visas available.
+However, those fortunate enough to secure the H-1B visa become crucial contributors to the U.S. workforce during their admission period.

 Good to Know |

-The H-1B visa is issued for a maximum period of three years.
-It can be extended for an additional three years for a total stay in H-1B status of six years.
-Following the six years in H-1B status, the employee must find an alternatively immigration status to remain in the US, or return to their home country for a defined period of time before reapplying.
-There are limited circumstances where a foreign national is not subject to the six year limit.
+The H-1B visa is issued for a maximum period of three years but can be extended for an additional three years, amounting to a total stay in H-1B status of six years.
+After the six years in H-1B status, the employee must either find an alternative immigration status to stay in the U.S. or return to their home country for a specified period before they can reapply.
+There are only limited circumstances where a foreign national is exempt from this six-year limit.

 |